 You’ll marvel at this stunning white marble complex – it’s a true architectural marvel, and it’s free to visit.
-When the Neasden temple opens again to the public, book a tour to learn all about its wonders.
+Book a tour to learn all about its wonders.
 Make sure you come hungry - the fresh and vibrant Gujurati food at the on-site Shayona restaurant is mouth-watering, authentic, and affordable.

 Stroll Through the Welsh Harp Nature Reserve

 Victorian Londoners loved to visit the Brent Reservoir, often called the Welsh Harp because of its shape, drawn by the fresh air and sparkling water.
 It was initially created in the 1830s by damming the Brent River to supply the Regent’s and Grand Union Canals with water.
 The peaceful lake atmosphere was just a lucky by-product of commerce and industry.